 Are you a foodie who wants to experience Japanese cuisine in Nagoya?
 In our opinion, food isn’t only something to be enjoyed in restaurants.
-You need to go out there, be adventurous and say yes! to everything if you want to really get to know the local Nagoya cuisine.
+You need to go out there, be adventurous, and say yes! to everything if you want to really get to know the local Nagoya cuisine.

 Would You Start the Morning With Fresh Oysters at Yanagibashi Central Market?

-Yanagibashi Central Market is not only frequented by restaurant owners buying their fish for the day but also the general public.
+Yanagibashi Central Market is not only frequented by restaurant owners buying their fish for the day but also by the general public.

-We recommend you arrive at around 9 p.m. when the business owners are done with their shopping and you won’t be in the way of their business.
+We recommend you arrive at around 9:00 when the business owners are done with their shopping and you won’t be in the way of their business.
 We want to be respectful, right?

 In the market, you can try some of the freshest seafood possible.
 How about some raw oysters caught in the morning?
 It might not be everyone’s cup of tea, but its an option at Yanagibashi Market.